Sunbury line: Route

 The Sunbury line forms a relatively linear route from the Melbourne central business district to its terminus in Sunbury.
-The route is 40.3 km long and is fully doubled tracked from Flinders Street to its termnius.
-The only underground section of the Sunbury line is in the City Loop, where the service stops at 3 underground stations.
+The route is 40.3 km long and is fully double-tracked from Town Hall to its terminus.
+The only underground section of the Sunbury line is in the Metro Tunnel, where the service stops at 4 underground stations.
 Exiting the city, the Sunbury line traverses mainly flat country, except on the west bank of the Maribyrnong River where it requires some moderately heavy earthworks.
-The line is paralleled by a double track goods line and the interstate standard gauge line, the latter being dual gauge with the goods line to West Footscray.
+The line is paralleled by a double-track goods line and the interstate standard gauge line, the latter being dual gauge with the goods line to West Footscray.
 The goods line joins the Sunbury line at Sunshine, whilst the standard gauge line to Sydney continues to run alongside the suburban line to Albion, where it and a goods line head off in a north-easterly direction.
 Some sections of the line has been elevated or lowered into a cutting to eliminate level crossings.

-The line follows the same alignment as multiple lines with the Sunbury line splitting off at North Melbourne.
-The Sunbury line continues on its western (then northern) alignment, whereas the other lines continue onto a northern, western, or south-western alignment.
-Most of the rail line goes through built-up suburbs and some industrial areas before becoming more rural before the end of the line.

 Stations

-The line serves 18 stations across 40.3 km of track.
+The line serves 16 stations across 40.3 km of track.
 The stations are a mix of elevated, lowered, underground, and ground level designs.
 Underground stations are present only in the City Loop, with the majority of elevated and lowered stations being constructed as part of level crossing removals.
-From 2025, services will cease to stop at Southern Cross, Flagstaff, Melbourne Central, Parliament, and North Melbourne stations due to the opening of the Metro Tunnel.
+From 2026, services ceased to stop at Southern Cross, Flagstaff, Melbourne Central, Parliament, and North Melbourne stations due to the opening of the Metro Tunnel.